 Set a goal to make a list of at least 10 things a day that you are proud to have accomplished.
 If you will do this for 21 straight days, I guarantee that you will feel differently about yourself.
 You will have an improved attitude.
 You will be happier.
 You will have more confidence in your abilities.
 You will be more motivated and inspired to work towards reaching your long-term goals.

 Will you take me up on my challenge?
-Is your how you feel about yourself important enough to make this list for 21 days in a row?
+Is how you feel about yourself important enough to make this list for 21 days in a row?
 If this is the case, don’t go to bed this evening until you have written down 10 positive things, however small they may be.

 As I described in my post Accelerating Your Success, your ultimate success will come from the compounding effect of doing all the little things you do on a daily basis to get better.

 If you look to others for words of encouragement and praise, you won’t find them.
-Instead look to yourself.
+Instead, look to yourself.